saralice/saralice-dialogue-system/docs/commands.md

 ## `@set`

 Sets a value to a variable.
-The variable must exist in an autoload.
+The variable must exist in the autoload.

 |Parameter | Required | Type | Value |
 |--|--|--|--|